mParticle/docs/src/pages/guides/data-master/blocked-data-backfill-guide/index.md

 5. Using the JSON data file containing blocked events, get the `block_metadata` node.

-6. Create a new events array and user atribute object containing only the data you would like to backfill.
+6. Create a new events array and user attribute object containing only the data you would like to backfill.

 7. Perform any data fixes.